Using printed solar technology for off-grid electric car charging on a journey around the coast of Australia

 We passionately believe advances in solar power technology can revolutionise the sustainable energy market making it more accessible to everyone – especially in the most remote parts of the world.
-Charge Around Australia will demonstrate that printed solar technology can be used to generate renewable energy for off-grid electric car charging on a drive around the coast of the country.
+Charge Around Australia demonstrates that printed solar technology can generate renewable energy for off-grid electric car charging on a drive around the coast of the country.

 Charge Around Australia is a partnership between the UK company Charging Around Britain Ltd and the University of Newcastle, Australia.
 The project is a challenge to drive an electric vehicle, powered by solar energy, some 9,380 miles (15,097km) around the entire coastline of Australia.

-On the journey, we will use portable printed solar cell panels to enable off-grid electric car charging.
-This innovative solar technology will enable us to harvest free energy from the sun in wilderness stretches along the route where established charging stations are unavailable.
+On the journey, we are using portable printed solar cell panels to enable off-grid electric car charging.
+This innovative solar technology enables us to harvest free energy from the sun in wilderness stretches along the route where established charging stations are unavailable.

 The technology, known as organic photovoltaics (OPV), is integral to the lightweight solar cells panels that have been developed by Professor Paul Dastoor and his pioneering OPV team at the University of Newcastle’s Centre for Organic Electronics.